 As we headed down the Valley I didn’t notice the gorgeous scenery, the beautiful properties and fat livestock.
 I was exhausted after the nerve-wracking drive, the stress of leaving the familiar, of being far from my family and a land I knew and loved.
 All I saw was the filthy, churning dark sky, which worsened the closer we came to Newcastle’s then heavy industrial landscape.
 Everything inside me screamed to turn around and go home.

 But I didn’t.
 I stayed, and my new job took me all around the Hunter, visiting farms and rural suppliers, attending field days and other agricultural events, and experiencing all the delights of this very special part of Australia.
 Within weeks I was completely besotted with the place, so how could I not write about this land that I’d fallen so in love with?

 The second manuscript I ever completed was a romance set, like Heart of the Valley, in the Upper Hunter, but for several reasons the story didn’t quite gel.
 While the characters and landscape were well-developed, the book lacked a sustainable conflict.
 And when it comes to storytelling, you don’t get far without conflict.
 With plans of one day rewriting it, I filed the manuscript away and carried on honing my craft with other stories.

-When Promises sold to Penguin I had to come up with another book idea quick-smart, and so I returned to this early Hunter Valley story.
+When The Horseman’s Promise (then called Promises) was first contracted to Penguin Australia I had to come up with another book idea quick-smart, and so I returned to this early Hunter Valley story.
 It didn’t take long to realise it was unsalvageable, but as I read a new story began to stir in my imagination.
 A story also set in the Upper Hunter, featuring a young woman facing the loss of her dream and her fight to keep it alive.
 A story that also explores a subject very close to my heart – the meaning of home.